Mahfeed/Python-Portfolio/README.md

 if marks > 100 or marks < 0:
     print("Error: Please enter a number between 0 and 100.")
 else:
-    # Logic only executes if data is valid
     if marks >= 90:
         print("Grade: A")
     elif marks >= 80: